 Too much stress?
 Issues with your work?
 Problems in your personal life?
-Queen's University provides you with access to a free and confidential professional counselling service.
-This service is provided by Inspire (Inspire website) by telephone and/or face to face, at any time (24 h a day and 7 days a week).
-To access counselling, call 0800 389 5362 for free.
+Queen's provides you with access to a free and confidential helpline (more information on Employee Assistance Programme helpline).
+This service is provided by Inspire (Inspire website) by telephone at any time (24 h a day and 7 days a week), simply call 0800 086 9934 for free.
+If needed, staff will be offered additional support, such as face-to-face/video/telephone counselling.